openspyrit/spyrit-examples/2025_hLSFM/Readme.md

 ### Figure 4: EGFP-DsRed sample

 > All the results are saved in `.\data\2023_03_13_2023_03_14_eGFP_DsRed_3D\`.
 They can also be found on our warehouse (see [here](https://pilot-warehouse.creatis.insa-lyon.fr/#collection/63caa9497bef31845d991351/folder/6708d7990e9f151150f3c100)).
+Note - PILOT EGFP-DsRed preprocessed data T10_RUN0005 seems to be corrupted, however preprocessing the raw data corresponding to this slice generates the correct file.

 1. Run `main_preprocess_EGFP-DsRed.py` to generate the preprocessed measurements that will be saved in the subfolder `.\Preprocess\`
 1. To reconstruct the hypercubes that will be saved in the subfolder `.\Reconstruction\hypercube\`:
     1. Using SPYRiT v2.4: Run`main_recon_net_EGFP-DsRed_14_all_slices.py`
     1. Using SPYRiT v3.1: Run `main_v3_recon_net_EGFP-DsRed_14_all_slices.ipynb`
 1. Run (the first sections of) `main_spectal_registration.py` to compensate for a spectral shift.
 The resulting hypercubes will be saved in the subfolder `.\Reconstruction\hypercube\*_shift\`.
 Note the script must be re run for each reconstruction method, modifing line 21 accordingly.
 1. Run `main_unmix_filter_EGFP-DsRed_14.py` to estimate the map of the different components (i.e., DsRed, EGFP, and autofluorescence) in the sample by both spectral filtering and spectral unmixing.
+Note the script must be re run for each reconstruction method, modifing line 59 accordingly.
     * The maps obtained by spectral filtering will be saved in the subfolder `.\Filtering_shift\`.
     * The quantitative abundance maps obtained by spectral unmixing will be saved in the subfolder `.\Unmixing_shift\`.
 1. Run `main_visual_EGFP-DsRed_14.py` to visualise the filter maps and quantitative maps in color.
 The resulting visualisations will be saved in the subfolder `.\Visualisation_shift\`.